Events

 Following the opening ceremony, Day 1 moved swiftly into substantive territory.

-Session 1: Setting the Scene offered participants a candid overview of implementation progress under both the AFA programmes and APIA through its coordinator Mr Koffi Koumassi, as well as their respective 2026–2027 workplans, followed by engaging and engaged Q&A seeions.
+The first session set the Scene by offering the participants a candid overview of implementation progress under both the AFA programmes and APIA through its coordinator Mr Koffi Koumassi, as well as their respective 2026–2027 workplans, followed by engaging and engaged Q&A seeions.
 With the institutional architecture of both programmes firmly in view, the room was primed for the harder conversations ahead.

 Two Days to Go